 Each tooth consists of hard external structures (enamel, dentin and cementum) and soft tissue (pulp).
-In a pulp there is a so-called nerve, that is, a tooth nerve, as well as blood and lymph vessels, connective tissue, and certain cells.
+In the pulp there is a so-called nerve, that is, a tooth nerve, as well as blood and lymph vessels, connective tissue, and certain cells.
 A nerve actually links a root tip to the surrounding tissue and then extends along the entire tooth root and enters the inner part of a tooth crown, so-called pulp chamber.
 It is known that a dental nerve is extremely important for every tooth since it enables its growth.
-However, it also has a function when a tooth completes its growth, which is a sensory function of a tooth to respond to warmth, coldness, sweetness and pressure.
+However, it also has a function when a tooth completes its growth, which is a sensory function of a tooth to respond to warmth, coldness, sweetness, and pressure.

 When is a root canal treatment required?

 The most common cause of a root canal treatment is caries which has not been removed in time, but progressed and affected the nerve of a root canal.
-When this occurs, bacteria can accumulate in the root canal and decomposed organic ingredients as well as various toxins that cause an intense inflammatory reaction of the tooth, that is, swelling and pain.
+When this occurs, bacteria can accumulate in the root canal and decompose organic ingredients as well as various toxins that cause an intense inflammatory reaction of the tooth, that is, swelling and pain.
 It is then necessary to treat the root canal or remove all the bacteria and toxins.

 A specific problem with a bacterial infection of a root is that the body cannot be defended from the infection with the help of white blood cells.
-Actually, the infection is located inside a root, causing a rapid deterioration of blood and lymph vessels in a pulp chamber resulting in a severe and unbearable pain.
-The only way to solve this is a tooth treatment, that is, a root canal treatment being the source of the infection.
+Actually, the infection is located inside a root, causing a rapid deterioration of blood and lymph vessels in a pulp chamber resulting in severe and unbearable pain.
+The only way to solve this is a tooth treatment, that is, a root canal treatment as the source of the infection.

 Indications for endodontic therapy

 A problematic nerve that needs to be removed can be detected in various ways.
 First of all, by accident, while treating a tooth, a dentist can also detect a rounded illumination at the top of a root of another tooth in the X-ray display, which in fact means that there is a cavity in bone tissue caused by an infection within the root canal.
 In this case, the tooth is avital and it is necessary to treat the teeth.
 Also, if you notice white dots on your gums above your teeth that look like pimples, which dentists call a fistula, make sure you immediately contact your dentist to treat the root canal of the teeth.
 Next, if you notice that your tooth is changing its colour, most often darkens, immediately, visit your dentist.
-During the treatment of caries of a tooth, a dentist can diagnose a damaged nerve and immediately starts the treatment of the teeth root.
+During the treatment of caries of a tooth, a dentist can diagnose a damaged nerve and immediately start the treatment of the teeth root.

 If you notice any of these indications, do not waste time, contact us and schedule a check-up.